manalAhmad-1/serverless-voting-system/README.md

 **Project Overview**

-The **Serverless Voting System** is a cloud-based web application that allows users to create polls, vote on available options, and view results in real time.
-The system is implemented using a **fully serverless architecture** on AWS, leveraging managed cloud services to ensure scalability, reliability, and low operational cost without managing servers.
+The **Serverless Voting System** is a cloud-based web application that allows users to create polls, vote on available options, and view results in real time.The system is implemented using a **fully serverless architecture** on AWS, leveraging managed cloud services to ensure scalability, reliability, and low operational cost without managing servers.